duaam76-star/US_car_accidents-/README.md

-## Description
-This is a countrywide car accident dataset that covers 49 states of the USA.
-The accident data were collected from February 2016 to March 2023, using multiple APIs that provide streaming traffic incident (or event) data.
-These APIs broadcast traffic data captured by various entities, including the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road networks.

 ## Introduction
 Traffic accidents are a major public safety concern in the United States, affecting millions of drivers, passengers, and pedestrians every year.
 Beyond the human toll, these accidents impose significant economic and social costs.
 Studying traffic patterns and the factors that lead to accidents is essential to creating safer roads for everyone.